-Outreach program and cam / private partnership to increase curbside paign: Lawrence DOES have curbside Submitted by SAB to supple How it might lo How to accomplish SAB recommends recycling collection providers and recycling centers be registered by the City of Lawrence.
+rivate partnership to increase curbside In: Lawrence DOES have curbside Int original report How it might look Public / private partnership to support existing curbside companies, increased outreach campaign on Lawrence Does have curbside .
+How to accomplish SAB recommends recycling collection providers and recycling centers be registered by the City of Lawrence.
 Mandatory registration would require companies to provide City with information about collection, processing, and/or end-markets for materials, costs of services, service packages offered, and number of customers.
 The City would undertake a major education and outreach campaign - Lawrence DOES have curbside.
 The campaign would promote the curbside recycling options that are registered through the City.
 The outreach campaign would include newspaper, radio, web resources (budget to be determined).
 Another option would be to provide a consistent recycling bin with both city logo and company info for the private companies to give to their customers, as part of a branding or outreach effort.
 Data will be collected from registered haulers at the beginning of the outreach campaign and throughout process, to estimate effect on number of households participating in addition to any changes measured on the overall community recycling rate.
 Advantages Support local businesses who have been engaged in the efforts of curbside recycling for many years Deliver a consistent, positive message about the availability of local curbside recycling Mandatory registration of recycling companies will ensure the city receives accurate, timely data on customer counts, materials collected, and end markets If budget is available to provide uniform bins for materials, increases neighborhood visibility of curbside recycling programs Lawrence residents retain choice of curbside recycling with provider of their choice or drop-off opportunities Disadvantages Does not address concerns expressed by some that community is vulnerable to losing recycling outlets (many curbside companies use existing drop-offs for disposal of some of the materials) Subscription only service may not meet goals to increase curbside collection for "maybe" recyclers (those who might put out recycling if they were already paying for it and it was collected at the curb) Differential in services, materials collected and pricing May not provide revenue to cover costs of major education campaign and/or purchase of bins/totes Need to define what collection providers and recycling centers are covered by mandatory registration.
 For instance, is it just the curbside collectors plus the drop-off centers we think of (e.g., WalMart and 12th Street Bargain Center) or does it also include places that take oil, batteries, cfl's, or electronics for recycling?